Josh Harvey-Clemons

-Josh Harvey-Clemons (born February 20, 1994) is an American football linebacker for the Orlando Guardians of the XFL.
-He played college football at Georgia and Louisville and was drafted by the Washington Redskins in the seventh round of the 2017 NFL Draft.
+Josh Harvey-Clemons (born February 20, 1994) is an American former professional football linebacker.
+He played college football at Georgia and Louisville and was drafted by the Washington Redskins in the seventh round of the 2017 NFL draft.

 Professional career

 Washington Redskins / Football Team

-Harvey-Clemons was drafted by the Washington Redskins in the seventh round (230th overall) of the 2017 NFL Draft.
+Harvey-Clemons was drafted by the Washington Redskins in the seventh round (230th overall) of the 2017 NFL draft.
 In his rookie year, he played 10 games primarily as a backup at inside linebacker.
 He recorded 10 tackles, half a sack, and a pass deflection.
 Harvey-Clemons opted out of the 2020 season due to concerns about the COVID-19 pandemic as he and his two sons have asthma.

 Harvey-Clemons was released on May 19, 2021.

 Miami Dolphins

 Harvey-Clemons signed with the Miami Dolphins on August 19, 2021.
 Harvey-Clemons was released on August 31 during final roster cuts.

 Montreal Alouettes

-On February 3, 2022, Harvey-Clemons signed with the Montreal Alouettes.
-He played in five regular season games where he had two special teams tackles before being released on September 4, 2022.
+On February 3, 2022, Harvey-Clemons signed with the Montreal Alouettes of the Canadian Football League.
+He played in five regular season games, totaling two special teams tackles before being released on September 4, 2022.